-For more information about charges for advice and the options for payment available with the Estate Planning Bond please refer to the 'Estate Planning Bond and Charges for Advice' section, or alternatively see our Guide to Charges.
+For more information about charges for advice and the options for payment available with the Generation Planning Bond refer to Generation Planning Bond and charges For Advice section, or alternatively see our Guide to Charges.

-THE BOND BOND CURRENCY The Estate Planning Bond is only available in Pound Sterling.
-CHOICE OF PREMIUM CURRENCY Premiums can be paid in any freely tradeable currency which will then be converted to Pound Sterling at the rate applicable on the day the monies are received.
-Please note that currency fluctuations may affect the value of the investment.
-PREMIUM PAYMENT METHOD We will accept payments of your premium by BACS, CHAPS, Telegraphic Transfer, faster payment, banker's draft or a cheque.
-If you pay your premium by CHAPS, Telegraphic Transfer or banker's draft, your bank may charge you for these services.
-FLEXIBLE CHARGING STRUCTURE The Estate Planning Bond offers our flexible charging structure Flex-Charge which allows you to adapt the Product Management Charge to your preferred balance between the level of initial and ongoing product management charges, including a combination of the two.
+THE BOND BOND CURRENCY The Generation Planning Bond is only available in Pound Sterling.
+CHOICE OF PREMIUM CURRENCY Premiums must be paid to Utmost PanEurope dac in Pound Sterling.
+PREMIUM PAYMENT METHOD We can only accept payment of your premium by Telegraphic Transfer (international payment).
+Please note that your bank may charge you for this service.
+FLEXIBLE CHARGING STRUCTURE The Generation Planning Bond offers our flexible charging structure Flex-Charge which enables you to adapt the Product Management Charge to your preferred balance between the level of initial and ongoing product management charges, including a combination of the two.
 These charges cover the establishment and ongoing management of the bond.
-For detailed information about our Flex-Charge structure and other applicable product charges, see our Guide to Charges available from our website www.utmostinternational.com or from your Financial Adviser on request.
+For detailed information about our Flex-Charge structure and other applicable product charges see our Guide to Charges available from our website www.utmostinternational.com or from your Financial Adviser on request.
 INVESTMENT CHOICE The performance of the bond is linked to the performance of the underlying assets selected by you or your Financial Adviser.
 You may link your bond to a range of permitted assets with a variety of risk profiles.
-POLICY SEGMENTATION To increase flexibility and future tax planning, your bond is made up of a series of identical segments.
-You can request the number of segments (up to 9,999) subject to a minimum investment of £500 per segment.
-Each segment is a separate legal contract (referred to as a 'policy') having its own applicable charges and right to full surrender in accordance with the terms.
-INVESTMENT ADVISER Once the bond is set up, your trustees become the policyholders and they may nominate a suitably qualified Investment Adviser to give us instructions regarding fund selection.
-The charge any appointed Investment Adviser applies will be treated as an Investment Adviser Charge (IAC).
-Please remember that the instruction for the payment of IACs from the bond must come from the trustees.
-Any amount deducted from the bond as a withdrawal to pay for IACs will not form part of the 5% annual tax-deferred entitlement.
-See the Guide to Charges for further information.
-The appointment of any Investment Adviser is subject to our agreement.
-The trustees can request to remove or appoint a new Investment Adviser at any time by completing a new Nomination of Investment Adviser Form.
-Forms are available on our website www.utmostinternational.com